uhavin/slackers/README.md

 When an interaction is received, it will emit an event.
 You can listen for these events as shown in the following examples.

+On receiving a request, Slackers will emit an event which you can handle yourself.
+Slackers will also respond to Slack with an (empty) http 200 response telling Slack all is well received.

 ### Starting the server
-As said, this app is an implementation of the excellent FastAPI.
-Since you're here, I'm assuming you know what it is, but if you don't, you can learn all about how it works with [this tutorial](https://fastapi.tiangolo.com/tutorial/intro/).
+As said, Slackers uses the excellent FastAPI to serve it's endpoints.
+Since you're here, I'm assuming you know what FastAPI is, but if you don't, you can learn all about how that works with [this tutorial](https://fastapi.tiangolo.com/tutorial/intro/).

 Slackers offers you a router which you can include in your own FastAPI.
 ```python